Overwhelming medical expenses discourage uninsured patients from paying any amount of their bills.

 The study occurred in the ambulatory clinics and emergency departments (ED) of a for-profit, nonprofit and public medical center in a major metropolitan area.
 From 2003 to 2004, interviewers conducted surveys with uninsured visitors.
 Eighteen months after each survey, the health centers provided payment data.

 This study tracked the payment history of uninsured patients in three settings.
 The findings suggest that channeling uninsured patients away from EDs and into primary care might encourage bill payment.
-This study excluded uninsured patients who pre-payed for medical services.
+This study excluded uninsured patients who pre-paid for medical services.
 The Emergency Medical Treatment and Active Labor Act (EMTALA) forbids pre-payment.